 Io - The Volcanic Moon

 The spectacular surface of Io with volcanic plume

 As Voyager 1 and 2 approached the Jupiter system in the late 1970's NASA scientists fully expected the craft to discover that its moons would be cold, dead and not particularly interesting, instead what they found was quite astonishing.
 One moon in particular stood out, Io, scientists were amazed to find out that it was in fact geologically active with volcanoes constantly erupting on its surface.
-The sulphur deposits from the eruptions also made the small moon strikingly colorful.
+The sulfur deposits from the eruptions also made the small moon strikingly colorful.